 A backflow preventer is extremely important in protecting water from harmful toxins and chemicals.
 Backflow is the reverse flow of water, in this case, from a fire suppression system.
 Buildings with running water draw their water from a shared source, which in neighborhoods would connect houses, plumbing, and sprinklers, to name a few.
 Commercial buildings would connect public bathrooms, water fountains, etc. The water spreads to these individual water mains but falls into a backflow.

 In the event that a pipe bursts, the water system will pull water from wherever it can.
 This means that if a sprinkler system is running while someone is filling a cup with water in their kitchen, that water could pull from the sprinklers, laden with toxins.
 Backflow prevention devices prevent this; it allows water to only flow in one direction.

-A backflow preventer is a device with valves and inlets that’s installed on your water pipes.
+A backflow preventer device contains valves and inlets that are installed on your water pipes.
 Sometimes called a cross-connection device, it’s required by the NFPA to be installed on pipes.
 If a pipe system bursts without a backflow device, it could be catastrophic.
 People would be drinking chemical-filled water, which could lead to severe health issues.
 That’s why it’s crucial that a backflow preventer is in place and undergoes routine inspections.

 Backflow Preventer Inspection

-The NFPA requires that backflow inspections take place.
+The NFPA requires that backflow prevention inspections take place.
 Here are some of the requirements:

-- Daily/Weekly: Visually inspect the backflow devices.
+- Daily/Weekly: Visually inspect the backflow prevention valves.
 Inspect pressure detectors and check control valves.

 - Monthly: Check valves thoroughly.